 Cook the noodles in boiling water following the instructions on the package and when they will be ready, rinse with cold water, drain the excess of liquid, and add them to the pan – add also the grated ginger, mix well, and get ready to serve.
 Add a little bit of olive oil just before serving, together with black sesame seeds, and some finely chopped raw Spring onions.

-Would you like to start having a healthier diet and lifestyle, but also start building lifelong healthy habits?
+Would you like to start having a diet and lifestyle that are a real support for your well-being?
 Learn how to:

 CELEBRATE your body